RaresStefanCazan/Compiler/README.md

 # Compiler Project

 This project implements a compiler using Lex for lexical analysis, Bison for parsing, and C++ for additional functionality (such as identifier management).
-It is designed to demonstrate how to build a basic compiler using these classic tools.

 ## Prerequisites